Bubalubs/gravity/README.md

 # Entities (Models)

-Entities allow you to work with a custom laravel model and adds CRUD options to the admin.
+Entities allow you to work with a custom Laravel model and adds CRUD options to the admin.

 To work with images on an entity your model must implement the following interface and trait: